opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To paint a raster outline:**

-    1. Select the Fill tool (), set the fill mode to Lines and select a style in the palette.
+    1. Select the Fill tool (|fill|), set the fill mode to Lines and select a style in the palette.

     2. Click the outline you want to paint.